tamc/how-much-is/README.md

   <tr><td>kilometer</td><td>1000 meters</td></tr>
 </table>

 Then a kilogram can be converted to a gram.
 A pound can also be converted to a gram, because pound has been given a unit in kilograms, and kilograms has been given a unit in grams.
-However, the system can't convert a blog into a kilogram, despite the blog being a recognised unit of mass.
-This is because it can convert a blog into a slug, but there is no definition of slug and, in particular, there is no definition of slug that refers to either a gram or a kilogram or a pound.
+However, the system can't convert a blob into a kilogram, despite the blob being a recognised unit of mass.
+This is because it can convert a blob into a slug, but there is no definition of slug and, in particular, there is no definition of slug that refers to either a gram or a kilogram or a pound.
 This is the same reason the system won't convert a kilometer into a gram.